November is National Diabetes Month

 According to the National Institute of Diabetes and Digestive and Kidney Diseases, you are more likely to develop type 2 diabetes if you are age 45 or older, have a family history of diabetes, or are overweight.
 Physical inactivity, race and certain health problems such as high blood pressure also affect your chance of developing type 2 diabetes.
 You are also more likely to develop type 2 diabetes if you have prediabetes or had gestational diabetes when you were pregnant.

-Prediabetes is an elevated blood glucose level that is not quite high enough to be diagnosed as diabetes but is higher than normal.
-One in three American adults has prediabetes, and most do not even know they have it.
-Many people with prediabetes who do not lose weight or do moderate physical activity will develop type 2 diabetes within three years.
+Some people might say that they have a “touch of diabetes” or “borderline diabetes.”
+This could also be called prediabetes.
+These terms suggest that someone doesn’t really have diabetes or has a less serious case.
+Prediabetes is an elevated blood glucose level that is not quite high enough to be diagnosed as diabetes, but is higher than normal.
+One in three American adults has prediabetes, and most do not know they have it.
+Many people with prediabetes who do not lose weight or do moderate physical activity will come to develop type 2 diabetes.

 Finding out if you are affected by diabetes and taking care of yourself and managing your disease are key to helping you feel good today and in the future if you have diabetes.
 Diabetes can lead to serious health complications including heart disease, blindness, kidney failure and amputations of the foot, toe or leg.

 Some people need to take medications to control their blood sugars and some are able to control their blood sugars by diet alone.
 But whether you take medications for diabetes or not, eating well can definitely help you manage this disease.
 There are some basic principles that apply to most diabetic meal plans and these guidelines aren’t just recommendations for people with diabetes — they are good for the whole family too.
 These basic principles include:

 1. Choosing foods that are lower in calories, saturated fat, trans fat, sugar and salt